Prince William’s Partying: A Break Before A Tough Trip To City Where Diana Died

 According to the Independent, Kate Middleton and Prince William have a packed diplomatic schedule when they visit Paris at the end of this week, where rumor has it they are supposed to help heal some of the festering Brexit wounds on the continent.
 ITV reports that, so far from partying, Prince William and Kate are making the trip “at the express request of the Foreign Office.”

 The trip to Paris is undoubtedly weighing on Prince William’s mind in a way that would awaken sympathy if he were not a privileged prince with more money than most people even dream of.
-Prince William has not visited Paris since his mother, Princess Diana, died after a horrific car accident when William was 15-year-old and Prince Harry only 12-years-old.
+Prince William has not visited Paris since his mother, Princess Diana, died after a horrific car accident when William was 15-years-old and Prince Harry only 12-years-old.

 This year marks the twentieth anniversary of Diana’s tragic death.
 If Prince William needed a breather before heading into a full work-week culminating in an emotionally charged visit to the place where Princess Diana died, that’s completely understandable.